Peacekeeper (song): Release

 In February 2003, a snippet of the song was previewed on NBC's Third Watch.
 That same month, the song beat out entries by John Mellencamp, the Beastie Boys, and George Michael for Drudge Report's radio poll of the Top New Anti-War Songs.
 "Peacekeeper" was serviced to US AC, Hot AC and Triple A radio stations in early March.
 During the month of March, "Peacekeeper" was the most added song on AC and Hot AC formats for two weeks in a row.
 The following month, Music & Media reported that "Peacekeeper" would be a radio-only track in Europe.

 Some radio stations in Los Angeles played "Peacekeeper" prior to and after news updates on the Iraq War.
 Buckingham noted that the song was written several years before the Iraq War, but acknowledged the song's salience and recognised that "anything that aspires to be artistic has to have an element of ambiguity to it.
 There can't be only one interpretation."

 Through AOL's First Listen service, which provided subscribers exclusive access to music 48 hours before its official release, the company reported that "Peacekeeper" had been streamed 886,000 times in one day and 1.1 million times in two days.
-"Peacekeeper" entered the US Billboard Hot 100 at number 93 on 29 March.
+"Peacekeeper" entered the US Billboard Hot 100 at number 93 on 29 March 2003, making it the band's 25th entry on that chart.
 It registered 1,500 paid downloads on its first week, which vaulted the song to number 11 on the Singles Sales Chart.
 That same week, it also garnered 10.8 million listener impressions.
 According to Howard Cohen of the Miami Herald, "Peacekeeper" became the first song to enter the Billboard Hot 100 from sales solely derived from internet downloads.

-The following week, it registered 150 paid downloads, which was insufficient for a second week on the Singles Sales Chart.
+The following week, "Peacekeeper" registered 150 paid downloads, which was insufficient for a second week on the Singles Sales Chart.
 Six weeks later, the song reached its peak position of number 80 on the Billboard Hot 100.
 By the time "Peacekeeper" exited the chart, it had tallied 11 consecutive weeks in the top 100.
 In New Zealand, the single proved to be more successful, reaching number 31 on the RIANZ Singles Chart.